Mercer School Nurse

 Strengths and Difficulties Questionnaire (SDQ)

-If you do NOT want the SDQ given to your child please call or email me with your student’s name and I will send you an exemption form to complete and return.
+If you do NOT want the SDQ given to your child please call or email the school nurse with your student’s name and they will send an exemption form to complete and return.

 Vision and Hearing Screening